robertlarkins/preferred-development-practices/C#/SolutionStructure.md

 <Company>.(<Product>|<Technology>)
 ```

-which for a personal project for a browser calculator could be named:
+which for a personal project for C# Katas could be named:

 ```
-Larkins.BrowserCalculator
+Larkins.CSharpKatas
 ```

 **Some other examples**: